Mazda CX-80: Indonesia

 The CX-80 was launched in Indonesia on 22 January 2025, with two trim levels: Elite Edition and Kuro Edition, it is powered by the e-Skyactiv PHEV 2.5-litre petrol plug-in hybrid powertrain.

 Japan

 The CX-80 in the Japanese market is offered with three powertrain options.
 These include the e-Skyactiv D 3.3-litre diesel, an e-Skyactiv D 3.3-litre diesel mild hybrid (XD-Hybrid), and a e-Skyactiv PHEV 2.5-litre petrol plug-in hybrid (PHEV).
 Two-wheel drive is available for the base diesel model (XD), while other variants come with all-wheel drive.
 The trim lineup includes base, S Package, L Package, and Premium trims, with exclusive features like Nappa leather interiors and advanced infotainment systems available on higher-end models.

 Malaysia

-The CX-80 was launched in Malaysia on 3 September 2025, alongside the Mazda CX-60, in the sole 2.5 PHEV AWD High Plus powered by the e-Skyactiv PHEV 2.5-litre petrol plug-in hybrid powertrain.
+The CX-80 was launched in Malaysia on 3 September 2025, alongside the CX-60, in the sole 2.5 PHEV AWD High Plus powered by the e-Skyactiv PHEV 2.5-litre petrol plug-in hybrid powertrain.